botanini/botanini/README.md

   - Game Development
   - UI/UX Design
 currently_learning:
-  - how to make a game
+  - How to make a Game
+  - AWS Cloud Practioner